siemen-subbaiah/JS-fundamentals-topics/07.closures/info.md

 Closures : If a function returns another function, it can access the lexical scope of it's outer function!

 Scope : It tells the context of how the variables can be accessed!

+### Uses of closures:

+- Variables can be shared among the sibling functions in the same scope
+- With closures it is possible to have private variables to a function (Encapsulation)
+- Can be used in function currying
+- Can be used in functions like memoization() and once()

 ### Disadvantages of closures